todar/VBA-Style-Guide/README.md

   - Functions should be small.
   - Functions should be pure.
-  - Anytime there is a section of code that is seperated by a giant comment block, ask yourself if this needs to get extracted into it's own function.
+  - Anytime there is a section of code that is separated by a giant comment block, ask yourself if this needs to get extracted into it's own function.

   **[⬆ back to top](#table-of-contents)**